 Bright Shadow’s team are passionate about bringing Brighter Quality Care to people with dementia.
 Find out who they are below.

-Steve started at Bright Shadow in January as the Zest Thanet Workshop Assistant.
-His role is to help and maintain a welcoming and friendly atmosphere and to assist in the delivery of the workshop and support the participants.
+Steve started at Bright Shadow in January 2017 and is the Workshop Assistant for Zest Thanet and Zest Herne Bay.
+His role is to create a welcoming and friendly atmosphere, to assist in the delivery of workshops and support the participants.